OGDCL Spuds 4 Wells, Makes 3 Discoveries In 1st Half Of FY 2022-23 - UrduPoint

 OGDCL Spuds 4 Wells, Makes 3 Discoveries In 1st Half Of FY 2022-23

-ISLAMABAD, Mar 7 (UrduPoint / Pakistan Point News - 7th Mar, 2023 ) :Oil and Gas Development Company Limited (OGDCL) has drilled four exploratory wells and made three discoveries with an expected production potential of 3,007 BPD oil and 2.7 MMCFD gas during first half of the current fiscal year, ending on December 31, 2022.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Mar, 2023 ) :Oil and Gas Development Company Limited (OGDCL) has drilled four exploratory wells and made three discoveries with an expected production potential of 3,007 BPD oil and 2.7 MMCFD gas during the first half of the current fiscal year, ending on December 31, 2022.

 Moreover, the company completed the drilling and testing of six wells pertaining to previous fiscal years.